 Any sudden changes to vision should be treated as a medical emergency.
 See an optometrist or ophthalmologist immediately.

-Approximately 17% of these people (over 190,000) will experience vision impairment.
-Over 14% of Australians over 80 (almost 130,000) have vision loss or blindness from age-related macular degeneration.
+Approximately 17% of these people (over 200,000) will experience vision impairment.
+Almost 15% of Australians over 80 years (around 160,000) have vision loss or blindness from age-related macular degeneration.

 Macular Disease Foundation Australia represents the macular disease community by advocating for improved access to treatments and low vision aids, technologies and services.
 To identify areas of Australia with the greatest needs, the Foundation mapped the estimated prevalence of macular degeneration in each state and federal electorate in Australia.
 You can help the Foundation by engaging with members of parliament in your local area.
 Visit the Foundation's Sight for Seniors website to view the estimated prevalence.